mk1859/seed_size/README.md

 ```
 <img src="https://github.com/mk1859/seed_size/blob/main/images/cluster2.jpeg" width=10% height=10%>

-Most direct way to identify genes affected by size and *dog1-4* mutation is DGE analysis.
+The most direct way to identify genes affected by the seed size and *dog1-4* mutation is DGE analysis.
-To do that we created a wrapper function to Seurat FindMarkers.
+To do that we created a wrapper function for Seurat FindMarkers.

 ``` R
 deg_both <- deg_list (seurat_both,